 If you’re on any prescription-only medication, the best solution is to bring enough supply for a full year.
 Some specific medications may not be available abroad.
 Keep your medication in the original box or container with your doctor’s prescription, as customs may ask to see it.

-What should I do for bigger health concerns?!
+What should I do for bigger health concerns?

-Travel insurance offered by many credit cards won’t cover you—it’s handy for a holiday but long-term stays are usually excluded.
+Travel insurance offered by many credit cards won’t cover you—it’s handy for a short holiday but long-term stays are usually excluded.

 Add to my favorites